Raymundo Damasceno Assis: Bishop

 He was appointed titular bishop of Nova Petra and auxiliary bishop of Brasília on 18 June 1986.
 He received his episcopal consecration on 15 September from José Freire Falcão, Archbishop of Brasilia.
 He was general secretary of the Episcopal Conference of Latin America (CELAM) from 1991 to 1995 and secretary general of the Episcopal Conference of Brazil from 1995 to 1998 and from 1999 to 2003.

 He was named metropolitan Archbishop of Aparecida on 28 January 2004.

 In 2007 he was elected to a four-year term as president of the Episcopal Council of Latin America (CELAM).

 Cardinal

-Benedict XVI made him a cardinal on 20 November 2010, assigning him to the rank of cardinal bishop and the title of Immacolata al Tiburtino.
+Benedict XVI made him a cardinal on 20 November 2010, assigning him to the rank of cardinal priest and the title of Immacolata al Tiburtino.

 In 2011 he was elected to a four-year term as president of the National Conference of Bishops of Brazil.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Pope Francis accepted his retirement on 16 November 2016 and named Orlando Brandes to succeed him.